 What We Collect and How We Collect It

 The type of personal information we collect will depend on various factors such as the type of products or services you request or use and any applicable legal and regulatory obligations.
 This information includes:

-Contact – information that allows us to communicate with or contact you (e.g., address, telephone number, e-mail or other electronic address, social media account name and fax number).
+Contact – information that allows us to communicate with or contact you (e.g., address, telephone number, e-mail, social media account name and fax number).

-Identity – information that allows us to identify you or to meet tax, anti-money laundering and other “know your client” legal and regulatory obligations (e.g., name, Social Insurance Number (SIN), date of birth, occupation, and government-issued identification and country of tax residency).
+Identity – information that allows us to identify you or to meet tax, anti-money laundering and other “know your client” legal and regulatory obligations (e.g., name, national identification number, date of birth, occupation, government-issued identification and country of tax residency).

 Financial – information that allows us to determine creditworthiness or eligibility for or appropriateness of products or services (e.g., employment and financial history with others, income, net worth, credit reports, investment knowledge and objectives, and details of security provided for loans).

 Transactional – information about how you use different products or services or otherwise do business with us (e.g., purchase and payment history).

 Relationship – information that helps us to understand more about you including how you like to do business and what types of products, services or offers you may like (e.g., communication preferences, location, demographics and interests).